What is a Virtual Vet or Televet?

 As telehealth has increased in popularity, veterinarians have explored the option to treat their patients remotely.

 Virtual vet, or televet, is short for veterinary telemedicine.
-These services let you deal with non-emergency medical problems from the comfort of your home.
+These services let you deal with non-emergency veterinary medical problems from the comfort of your home.
 Instead of researching for hours if your pet is behaving normally, you can call a virtual vet and find out right away.

 What is Veterinary Telemedicine?